Higher Derivative Gravity and Conformal Gravity From Bimetric and Partially Massless Bimetric Theory: Introduction

-We refer to the ghost-free bimetric models as the Hassan-Rosen (HR) models, as distinct from the fixed background dRGT models \cite{deRham:2010ik,deRham:2010kj} to emphasize that they have very distinct dynamics and physics.
-The dRGT models, that propagate five nonlinear modes \cite{Hassan:2011hr,Hassan:2011tf}, are obtainable from the HR ones by dropping both the kinetic term as well as the equation of motion for $\fmn$, which is then set by hand to some fixed background metric, say, $\fmn=\eta_{\mu\nu}$, as in \cite{deRham:2010ik,deRham:2010kj}.
-However, it is important to realize that this procedure cannot be implemented at the level of the bimetric equations of motion in any reasonable way \cite{upcoming}.
-Consequently, the HR and dRGT setups not only have different field content, but they also have very distinct dynamics and predictions.
-In particular, this difference is crucial for understanding that the recent analysis of acausality in massive gravity \cite{Deser:2012qx} and the arguments for the absence of partially massless theories in the fixed background setup \cite{Deser:2013uy,deRham:2013wv} do not apply to the HR theory.
-These works rely on the existence of a non-dynamical $\fmn$ and break down in the fully dynamical bimetric setup.
-Furthermore, since dRGT is not a limit of the HR theory, there is no reason to expect that results specifically derived for the former will automatically have implications for the latter, in the absence of any further evidence.
-Hence, to reiterate, the analysis of \cite{Deser:2012qx,Deser:2013uy} in the dRGT context, does not apply to the HR bimetric theory.
+We refer to the ghost-free bimetric models as the Hassan--Rosen (HR) models, as distinct from the fixed background de Rham--Gabadadze--Tolley (dRGT) models \cite{deRham:2010ik,deRham:2010kj} (for a recent review of massive gravity, see, e.g.,~\cite{deRham:2014zqa}), to emphasize that they have very distinct dynamics and physics.
+The dRGT models, which propagate five nonlinear modes \cite{Hassan:2011hr,Hassan:2011tf}, are obtainable from the HR ones by dropping the kinetic term and the equation of motion for $\fmn$, which is then set to some fixed background metric, for instance $\fmn=\eta_{\mu\nu}$, as in the original dRGT setup \cite{deRham:2010ik,deRham:2010kj}.
+This procedure cannot be implemented at the level of the bimetric action or the full bimetric equations of motion around generic backgrounds.
+It can only be implemented as a scaling limit on a class of bimetric solutions that survive in the limit.
+It is important to realize that when the massive gravity limit is taken for a certain class of solutions (with properly scaled parameters, so they remain regular), there also exists a large set of bimetric solutions that are singular in the massive gravity limit \cite{Hassan:2014vja}.\footnote{For example, bimetric theory has an interesting class of solutions that admit a general relativity limit without a vDVZ (van Dam--Veltman--Zakharov) discontinuity \cite{Akrami:2015qga}, while no such solutions exist in massive gravity.} Therefore, the limit needs to be treated with care, and statements made in the massive gravity context do not automatically carry over to the bimetric theory, which has a richer solution space.
+In other words, the HR and dRGT setups not only have different field contents, but could also have very distinct dynamics and predictions.
+In particular, this difference is crucial for understanding that the recent analysis of acausality in massive gravity \cite{Deser:2012qx, Deser:2014hga} and the arguments for the absence of partially massless theories in the fixed background setup \cite{Deser:2013uy,deRham:2013wv} do not automatically apply to the HR theory.
+These works rely on the existence of a fixed reference metric $\fmn$ and, in the present form, manifestly break down in the fully dynamical bimetric~setup.